Arbol-Project/Arbol-dApp/chainlink_node/adapter/README.md

 # Local

-Clone this repo and install the dependencies:
+To run the app from source, clone this repo and install the dependencies:

 ```
 git clone --recurse-submodules --remote-submodules https://github.com/dmp267/Arbol-dApp.git